Cardiovascular Technologist Schools

 What Are the Cardiovascular Technology Job Prospects?

 As with many health care careers, the demand for qualified personnel is expected to be high.
-The Occupational Outlook Handbook estimates that cardiovascular technology job availability will grow by 10 percent from 2021 to 2031.
+The OOH estimates that cardiovascular technology job availability will grow by 11 percent from 2023 to 2033.
 More technologists will be needed since technology continues to change the field and many experienced staff are reaching retirement age.
 Our aging population will also require increased health care.
 However, to stand out in the job market, technologists with multiple credentials (i.e., those who are certified to perform a wide variety of tasks) are expected to benefit most.

 What Prerequisites Are Required Before Going to College to Become a Cardiovascular Technologist?